Real-Skill/javascript-tasks/README.md

 ## Summary

-JS Assessment for JavaScript modules knowledge.
-You are supposed to implement functions, having provided only the function name and purpose.
+This is JS Assessment for JavaScript modules knowledge.
+You are supposed to implement functions, having only the function name and purpose provided.

 ## Goals

 Your solutions should be placed inside **app/modules.js** file(inside window.modulesAnswers object).

-## createModule(greeting, name):
+## createModule(greeting, name)

-Returns object with three properties:
+It returns an object with three properties:

     name: str2
     greeting: str1
     sayIt: Function

-`sayIt` function is expected to return new string in the following pattern:
+`sayIt` function is expected to return a new string in the following pattern:

     <greeting>, <name>

-Keep in mind that name and greeting of the module can be modified after module has been created and it has to be reflected in `sayIt` method.
+Keep in mind that the name and greeting of the module can be modified after the module has been created and it has to be reflected in `sayIt` method.

 ## Before you start...